 Imaging of perforator veins is simplified by moving / sweeping the ultrasound probe along the transverse axis of the deep veins.
 The perforator is seen emerging perpendicular to the deep veins (paired Posterior tibial veins here).
 Perforator veins can be identified as veins that pass from the deep veins to the superficial veins such as the short or long saphenous veins, cutting vertically through the fascial planes.
 Normal (competent) perforators are seen carrying blood to the deep veins from the superficial veins.
 Malfunctioning or incompetent valves in the perforators as in the case above result in two way flow in these veins and are seen in varicose vein disease of the lower limbs.

-This is a short color Doppler ultrasound video of the incompetent perforator (below)
+This is a short color Doppler ultrasound video of the incompetent perforator above video).

 This color Doppler ultrasound scan video of the lower left leg shows a markedly distended perforator vein which shows both blue hue during expiration (flow towards the posterior tibial vein) and red color during inspiration (flow towards the superficial varicose veins of the great saphenous vein system).
-This alternating blue and red color signals are clearly indicative of severe insufficiency of this perforator vein.
+This alternating blue and red color signals are clearly indicative of severe insufficiency of this perforator vein (see video below).

 This perforator vein measured more than a massive 8 to 10 mm. in diameter